elcardoson/fdtruckcps/wp-content/plugins/random-banner/readme.txt

 = What if I would buy? =

 Answer: If you would buy, you will get all pro and latest update of random banner.
-The login details will be send to your after donation
+The login details will be send to your after Payment

 = What if I have already bought and get the next version? =